HERB: Human-augmented Efficient Reinforcement learning for Bin-packing: LEARNING PACKING FROM HUMAN DEMONSTRATIONS

+To address the limitations of the IL approach, the placement prediction policy can be trained by RL. \textit{Soft Actor Critic} (SAC) is employed as the backbone RL algorithm~\cite{haarnoja_soft_2018} for placement prediction learning.
+A solid algorithm backbone is integral to focus on task-specific hyperparameter settings~(such as sequence planning and reward function) while keeping the algorithm hyperparameters fixed.
+Thus, SAC is chosen due to its robustness to hyperparameter settings, its ability to perform continuous predictions, and relatively fast convergence~(compared to other policy gradient methods).
+Again, to avoid any potential bias due to different encoder schemes, the same feature extractor is used for this model as well~\cite{mnih_human-level_2015}.

 We consider three reward functions.
 The \textit{Simple} reward denotes a reward of 1 if the object is placed inside the box, and $-1$ otherwise.
 For the second reward modality, \textit{Compactness} (sometimes referred to as \textit{utility}) of packing is considered.
-While it can be defined differently across literature~\cite{pan_sdf-pack_2023, huang_planning_2023, zhao_learning_2023}, we adopt a definition akin to~\cite{huang_planning_2023}:
+While it can be defined differently across literature~\cite{pan_sdf-pack_2023, huang_planning_2023, zhao_learning_2023}, we adopt a definition akin to~\cite{huang_planning_2023} as it is the most general one and compatible with the BoxED dataset~\cite{santos_andrejfsantos4boxed_2025}:

-where $V_{cml}$ is the cumulative volume of objects placed inside the box, and $V_{box\_min}$ is the volume of the minimal box encapsulating them.
-This definition supports the dataset~\cite{santos_andrejfsantos4boxed_2025}, and thus human placements since it is expected that the taller objects will overcome the height of the box.
+where $V_{cml}$ is the cumulative volume of objects placed inside the box, and $V_{min\_box}$ is the volume of the minimal box encapsulating them.
+This definition supports the dataset~\cite{santos_andrejfsantos4boxed_2025}, and thus human placements, since it is expected that the taller objects will overcome the height of the box.
 Thus, the agent is rewarded $C$ if the object is placed inside the box, and -1 otherwise.
-As for the third reward function, a combination of \textit{Compactness and Stability (CS)} is evaluated.
-We define \textit{Stability} as the violation of rotation constraint (i.e., the object tipped over the threshold of $10\degree$).
-Thus, the agent obtains a reward of 1 if the rotation constraint was not violated and 0 otherwise.
+The third reward combines \textit{Compactness and Stability (CS)}, since a purely stability-driven reward yields sparse, inefficient packing.
+We define \textit{Stability (S)} as violating the rotation constraint (tipping beyond $10\degree$).
+Thus, the agent receives an additional reward \textit{S} of 1 if the constraint is respected, and 0 otherwise.
 The CS reward is then composed as:

 where hyperparameter $0 \leq \alpha \leq 1$ is used to trade off compactness and stability.

 A complete block diagram of the proposed approach is shown in Fig. \ref{fig:block_diagram}.